QIWI-API/payments-docs/_merchant-form_en.html.md

 <a name="one-step"></a>

 <aside class="notice">
 By default, when holding funds, the service expects <a href="#merchant-capture">confirmation of the payment</a> within 72 hours.
 At the end of the term, the payment is self-confirmed.
-To increase or reduce the waiting period, or to set up a payment auto-reversal, contact Support.
+To increase or reduce the waiting period, or to set up a payment auto-reversal, contact <a href="mailto:payin@qiwi.com">QIWI Support</a>.
 The waiting period may not last more than 5 days.
 </aside>

 For payment without the customer's authentication (one-step payment), include in the API request [Invoice](#invoice_put) the `"flags":["SALE"]` parameter.
 If you do not pass this parameter, the unconditional holding of funds for the payment will be made.

-### Awating the customer authentication (3-D Secure) {#merchant-threeds}
+### Awaiting the customer authentication (3-D Secure) {#merchant-threeds}

 >Example of response with customer authentication requirement